MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-howto.md

 ms.reviewer: herauch
 ms.service: data-explorer
 ms.topic: conceptual
-ms.date: 04/28/2020
+ms.date: 05/04/2020
 ---

-# Business continuity and disaster recovery- HowTo
+# Create business continuity and disaster recovery solutions with Azure Data Explorer

-This HowTo article presents an example how to create several different architectures that take business continuity into account under heavy disruptions.
+This article presents an example how to create several different architectures that take business continuity into account under heavy disruptions.
 You'll also choose the specific architecture that best balances your needs.
 For a more in-depth look at architecture considerations and recovery solutions, see the business continuity [overview](bcdr-overview.md).

 ## Regional outage